terheyden/Unchecked/README.md

 * Offers a few extra goodies for doing conversions (see below)

 ### Handy checked exception utils
-You also get a few handy methods from the `Unchecked` static class:
+You also get a few handy methods from the `CheckedUtils` static class:

 * `throwUnchecked(Throwable)` — throws a checked exception as unchecked